How to Properly Maintain Your "Rubber" RV Roof

 If you feel that you are not a handy person and ar not comfortable with this kind of work, then I suggest that you contact one of the many RV and Camper Service and Repair Centers and get them to give you a quote on performing the repair for you.

-On the other hand, if you are comfortable with this kind of repair, then you need to get the job done as soon as possible.
+On the other hand, if you are comfortable with performing this kind of repair, then you need to get the job done as soon as possible.

-You see, if you have a cut in the Rubber Roof, you should inspect your interior walls and ceiling to make sure that you haven't had a leak for a very long time.
+You see, if you have a cut in the Rubber Roof, you should inspect your interior walls and ceiling to make sure that you haven't had a leak going on for a very long time.

 A long term leak could already have caused rot in your walls and cabinets or other woodwork, so you need to react and repair these cuts/leaks immediately.